All it took was a visit

 Watching her student developed affirmed that she chose the right major with speech pathology.

-Alex also worked at Camp Success during the summer of 2009.
+Alex also worked at Camp Success.
 “It was amazing to see the progress every child made in the six weeks of camp,” she says.

 Alex speaks very highly of the faculty; they are all accessible, helpful and friendly.
 “Some faculty had even given us their cell phone numbers in case we need them after they left the office – and they answer!”
 Alex has no doubt the professors want the students to learn as much as they can and be as successful as they can.